Pop Archives

 Composer Harry Warren (1893-1981) and lyricist Mack Gordon (1904-1959) were prolific creators of classic songs in the Tin Pan Alley era.
 Each had a number of collaborators throughout their careers, but they were brought together for a time in the 40s at 20th Century-Fox studios, where their compositions included Chattanooga Choo Choo, Serenade in Blue, There Will Never Be Another You You’ll Never Know and At Last.
 A good place to start for their biographies and catalogues is the Songwriters’ Hall of Fame (Gordon; Warren).

-I've avoided trying to list every version of this much-recorded song.
-I've listed mainly versions that were 1945 covers of the original release.
-The Originals has a partial list of other versions.
-A Song search at All Music Guide will reveal many others.
+I’ve avoided trying to list every version of this much-recorded song.
+I’ve listed mainly versions that were 1945 covers of the original release.
+The Originals has a list of some other versions.

 Be wary of CD issues of this track: you could be getting a mid-50s re-recording.
 The CD linked above has Dick Haymes with the Victor Young Orchestra on The More I See You.